TTP

 Caveat emptor! ("Let the buyer beware!")

-The promised tax refund that helped you decide to make the purchase will not be paid.
-So you've paid more for your purchase than you expected.
+The promised tax refund that helped you decide to make the purchase has already been deducted from the price you’re paying.

 Here's how to avoid this disappointment:

-1. Do not sign anything that you have not read completely in a language you understand well.
+1. Do not sign anything that you have not read completely in a language you understand.

 2. Do not rely on verbal commitments.
 Get it in writing.